SebestianSije/documentation/content/developer/tutorials/server_framework_101/02_lay_the_foundations.rst

       - Each subsequent line describes one new record.

 .. seealso::
-   :ref:`Reference documentation for CSV data files <reference/data/csvdatafiles>`
+   :ref:`Reference documentation on CSV data files <reference/data/csvdatafiles>`

 In business applications like Odoo, one of the first questions to consider is who can access the data.
 By default, access to newly created models is restricted until it is explicitly granted.